christianalfoni/rask/README.md

 }
 ```

-Solid offers a simpler mental model with fine-grained reactivity.
-Updates don't happen by calling the component function again, but in "hidden" parts of expressions in the UI.
-However:
+Solid offers a seamingly simpler mental model with fine-grained reactivity.
+Updates don't happen by calling the component function again, which resolves the mental strain of expressing state management, however:

-- Requires understanding special compiler transformations
+- The code you write is compiled to balance DX vs requirements of the runtime
 - Special components for expressing dynamic UIs (`<Show>`, `<For>`, etc.)
 - Different signatures for accessing reactive values: `count()` VS `state.count`